 3. Be eligible for a Minnesota Board of Medical Practice license

-- Have a maximum of two failed attempts on each portion of the USMLE or COMLEX exams (Step 1/Level 1, Step 2-CK/Level 2-CE, and Step 2-CS/Level 2-PE)
+- Passed each USMLE or COMLEX exams (Step 1/Level 1, Step 2-CK/Level 2-CE) within three attempts.

 - USMLE / COMLEX transcript updated in ERAS upon receipt of each step/level exam results.

-- USMLE Step 3 or COMLEX Level 3 to be passed within five years of Step 2 (CK) / Level 2 (CE).
+- USMLE Step 3, COMLEX Level 3, or equivalent pathway to be passed within five years of Step 2 / Level 2 or before the end of residency training.

 - The first USMLE / COMLEX exam taken within eight years of starting residency or completed the SPEX exam within three attempts.